 After you have completed the registration process and printed out your registration certificate you will be able to collect your ID card from the Student Services Centre.
 Do not forget to carry your passport and registration certificate to show when you collect your ID card.

-Usually the university or college has its own hostels ar apartments.
-But if due to some reason you are unable to find one for yourself.
-Then International Student Office can help you find one for yourself.
+Usually the university or college has its own hostels or apartments.
+But if due to some reason you are unable to find one for yourself then International Student Office can help you.

 International Student Support Officer can help you deal with issues like careers and employment service options and help you improve your job-seeking skills through opportunities like: